Danis96/FillApp/README.md

 	Firstly, when user registers to the app and login for the first time, 5 SAR gets added to his/her cash balance, so every registered user begins with 5 SAR.
 Every time users answers a question, the question's SAR value is added to users cash balance and it is displayed all the time on Tab 1.<br/>*
 	User story 4 - As a ANONYM USER I want to SKIP SIGN UP IN FILL APP so that I CAN EXPLORE FLASH QUESTION IN APP BEFORE REGISTRATION<br/>
 	Anonymus user is authenticated by clicking on SKIP.
 The user is able to answer questions and collect cash as he/she is a registered user.
 The difference is that anonymus user will not be able to make cash transfers (will be implemented later).

+**•	V3 – Sprint 3<br/>** *
+	User story 1 - fixing bugs from previous sprint's US 1<br/>
+	Bugs that had to be fixed were: Error text for password field, Password and Username match, Didn't receive PIN, and Auto-login.<br/>*
+	User story 2 - fixing bugs from previous sprint's US 2<br/>
+	Bugs that had to be fixed were: Auto-login, Low internet connection, Updating target of a question and user answers, and Back button.<br/>*
+	User story 3 - fixing bugs from previous sprint's US 3<br/>
+	Bugs that had to be fixed were: Updating cash balance, Auto-login, and Back button.<br/>* User story 4 - fixing bugs from previous sprint's US 4<br/>
+	Bugs that had to be fixed were: No internet, Auto-login, and Back button.<br/>*